 The Astor Theatre

-The classic auditorium theatre boasts a program of new and classic films in 35mm, 70mm and digital formats and it’s a cultural hub for film buffs.
+The classic auditorium theatre features a programme of new and classic films in 35mm, 70mm, and digital formats, making it a cultural hub for film buffs.

 Peninsula Hot Springs